We are a local community action group (we’re all volunteers !) who look after our station.

 - To represent the users of the station.

-As you will read elsewhere on this website, the station has seen a remarkable turnaround in fortunes over the past 12 years thanks to the group working in partnership with the local community, businesses and rail industry.
+As you will read elsewhere on this website, the station has seen a remarkable turnaround in fortunes over the past 22 years.
+This is due primarily to how well FoHS works in partnership with the local community, with businesses and with the rail industry.

 Here is an article published in the Wilmslow Express in 2006 about the group:

 Once an ugly mess Handforth Station is now one of best kept in Cheshire

 ONCE upon a time, Handforth train station was a vandalised eye sore, but now it has a starring role in a book about the pride of this county’s railways.

 The ugly duckling train station became the toast of the county after being lovingly restored by the Friends of Handforth Rail Station.

 Now it is proudly featured in a new book called ‘The Baggin Man Takes the Train’, a full water colour whistle stop tour of Cheshire best stations.

 The book, by John Hulme, features all the stations that have made the grade in the Best Kept Station Competition.